-Labour frontbencher refuses to endorse attack ad amid accusation of ‘gutter politics’
+Labour digs in over attack ad against Sunak as outrage over ‘gutter politics’ grows

 Ms Powell told Sky News: "We do have serious criminals now in this country almost routinely getting more lenient custodial sentences than they would otherwise do because the system is creaking at the knees."

 She said it was not down to sentencing guidelines but was due to "capacity in the system to actually implement those guidelines" with a "huge backlog" in court cases and pressure on prison places.She later said she did not think the advert should be withdrawn.

 “I don’t think it should be deleted...this graphic that came online last night is, as I say, it’s a skit, it’s a take on other graphics that the prime minister himself has produced in the past,” she told Times Radio.
 “And at the end of the day, he is the prime minister of this Conservative government, he is responsible for the criminal justice system of this country, and the fact that at the moment, it is on its knees and unable to process and deal with the serious criminal offences.
 And he should be, along with his ministers, accountable for that.
 And we think they should be made accountable for that.”

 A Tory source pointed to Sir Keir’s time as director of public prosecutions, saying: "Labour HQ have highlighted Sir Keir's appalling record at keeping children safe.”